oat-sa/doc-lti1p3/docs/libraries/lib-lti1p3-basic-outcome/doc/tool.md

     $payload       // [required] for the LTI message payload containing the basic outcome claim result sourced id (got at LTI launch)
 );

+// you also can directly delete a result for a given basic outcome claim
+$response = $client->deleteResultForClaim(
+    $registration,                // [required] as the tool, it will call the platform of this registration
+    $payload->getBasicOutcome()   // [required] for the basic outcome claim result sourced id (got at LTI launch) );

-// or you also can directly delete a result on given URL and result sourced id (avoid claim construction)
+// or you also can directly delete a result on given URL and result sourced id
 $response = $client->deleteResult(
     $registration,                         // [required] as the tool, it will call the platform of this registration 'https://example.com/basic-outcome',   // [required] to a given basic outcome service url